azmira-khatun/azmira-khatun/README.md

 ---

 - 🔭 I’m currently working on front-end and full-stack projects
-- 🌱 I’m learning: React, Node.js, MySQL, PHP, Laravel, Vue.js
+- 🌱 I’m learning: React, JavaScript, MySQL, PHP, Laravel, Vue.js
-- 💬 Ask me about: React, Vue.js, GSAP
+- 💬 Ask me about: React, Vue.js, Laravel,JavaScript
 - 📫 How to reach me: **azmiragrn@gmail.com**
 - 👨‍💻 All of my projects are available at: **https://azmirakhatun.top**
 - 📄 Know about my experiences: **Google Drive**